 LP is designed to teach each student how to undertake legal research, analysis, and writing, and a student can learn and develop these essential skills only by working independently on all of the legal writing and research assignments.
-Therefore, in conjunction the RWUSOL's Code of Student Responsibility found in your student handbook, you must conduct independently all legal research and produce independently all LP written assignments.
+Therefore, in conjunction with the RWUSOL's Code of Student Responsibility found in your student handbook, you must conduct independently all legal research and produce independently all LP written assignments.
 Thus, every graded and ungraded LP assignment must be your own, independent, work product and you may not:

-- a) Collaborate or work with another student(s) to outline or write an LP assignment or any part of an LP assignment, with the exception that your LP professor may assign group exercises from time to time that relate to your assignments; you may collaborate on the limited basis your professor instructs for purposes of those inclass exercises only; - b) Review, read, consult, copy, or use another student's work product (prepared anywhere and at any time) that discusses the same or somewhat similar issues as those raised by your LP assignments; - c) Seek assistance from another law student (current or former) or unauthorized third parties with any aspect of your written work, including outlining, reading, writing, editing, and proofreading assignments.
-Unauthorized third parties include anyone or any writing assistance program other than the RWUSOL's writing specialist, your LP professor, the RWUSOL's reference librarians, Professor Kathy Thompson, Professor Justin Kishbaugh, and text-to-speech readers like "Natural Reader" and "Dragon" software. - d) Discuss any assignments in any capacity outside of class with other students, including, but not limited to, cases and client facts, except as your professor may instruct for purposes of oral argument. - e) Seek assistance from another student or unauthorized third parties (as defined above) with any aspect of a LP research assignments, except from your LP professor, Professor Kathy Thompson, and the law librarians in the RWUSOL's library.
-This prohibition includes allowing or asking a training representative from Lexis, Westlaw, or any other computer-based legal research service, to help you with research related in any way to an LP assignment, graded or ungraded.
+- Collaborate or work with another student(s) to outline or write an LP assignment or any part of an LP assignment, with the exception that your LP professor may assign group exercises from time to time that relate to your assignments; you may collaborate on the limited basis your professor instructs for purposes of those inclass exercises only; - Review, read, consult, copy, or use another student's work product (prepared anywhere and at any time) that discusses the same or somewhat similar issues as those your LP assignments raise; - Seek assistance from another law student (current or former) or unauthorized third parties with any aspect of your written work, including outlining, reading, writing, editing, and proofreading assignments.
+Unauthorized third parties include anyone or any writing assistance program other than your LP professor, the RWUSOL's reference librarians, Professor Kathy Thompson, Professor Justin Kishbaugh, and text-to-speech readers like "Natural Reader" and "Dragon" software. - Discuss any assignments in any capacity outside of class with other students, including, but not limited to, cases4 and client facts, except as your professor may instruct for purposes of oral argument. - a) Seek assistance from another student or unauthorized third parties (as defined above) with any aspect of a LP research assignment, except from your LP professor, much of LP I is devoted to just that type of discussion.
+However, you will be responsible for finding cases responsive to the Research Assignment and relevant to a section of the LP I Office Memo.
+Likewise, you will be responsible for all aspects of your LP II assignments, including finding and applying the relevant law.
+Accordingly, beginning with the LP I Research Assignment, you may not guide or seek guidance from classmates in finding or assessing the relative merits of the governing law, unless and until your LP professor has raised and discussed